leomuckley/leomuckley.github.io/forrest-kaggle.md

 The data is in raw form and contains categorical data such as wilderness areas and soil type.

+The study area includes four wilderness areas located in the Roosevelt National Forest of northern Colorado.
+Each observation is a 30m x 30m patch.
+You are asked to predict an integer classification for the forest cover type.
+The seven types are:

+1 - Spruce/Fir
+2 - Lodgepole Pine
+3 - Ponderosa Pine
+4 - Cottonwood/Willow
+5 - Aspen
+6 - Douglas-fir
+7 - Krummholz

+The training set (15120 observations) contains both features and the Cover_Type.
+The test set contains only the features.
+You must predict the Cover_Type for every row in the test set (565892 observations).

+Elevation - Elevation in meters
+Aspect - Aspect in degrees azimuth
+Slope - Slope in degrees Horizontal_Distance_To_Hydrology - Horz Dist to nearest surface water features Vertical_Distance_To_Hydrology - Vert Dist to nearest surface water features Horizontal_Distance_To_Roadways - Horz Dist to nearest roadway Hillshade_9am (0 to 255 index) - Hillshade index at 9am, summer solstice Hillshade_Noon (0 to 255 index) - Hillshade index at noon, summer solstice Hillshade_3pm (0 to 255 index) - Hillshade index at 3pm, summer solstice
+Horizontal_Distance_To_Fire_Points - Horz Dist to nearest wildfire ignition points Wilderness_Area (4 binary columns, 0 = absence or 1 = presence) - Wilderness area designation
+Soil_Type (40 binary columns, 0 = absence or 1 = presence) - Soil Type designation
+Cover_Type (7 types, integers 1 to 7) - Forest Cover Type designation

 Submissions are evaluated on categorization accuracy.

 That's just what fraction of predictions did you get right.
 You will want to use Classifier models like RandomForestClassifier rather than Regression models.
 With classifier models, the predict method will tell you which category is most likely.